dustmybroom62/GCP.Extensions.Configuration.SecretManager/README.md

 ---
 ```
 // build credential from existing configuration settings:
-//   ProjectId will be derived from GoogleCredential
+//   ProjectId will be derived from GoogleCredential if ServiceAccountCredential
+//   or environment otherwise.
 public static IHostBuilder CreateHostBuilder(string[] args) =>
     Host.CreateDefaultBuilder(args)
         .ConfigureAppConfiguration((hostContext, builder) => {